-So I started on the trailer and I got out my floor jack and jack stands raised it high enough for me to crawl underneath it and make a list of tools needed for the project.
+So I started on the trailer and I got out my floor jack and jack stands raised it high enough for me to crawl underneath it and made a list of tools needed for the project.
 I made a list of the tools I was going to need.

 - Wirecutter/wire strippers